FlexMeasures/flexmeasures/documentation/concepts/algorithms.rst

 A trading algorithm is used to assist the Supplier with its decision-making across time slots, based on the order books made by the broker (see above).
 The algorithm suggests which offers should be accepted next, and the Supplier may automate its decision-making by letting the algorithm place orders on its behalf.

-A default approach would be a myopic greedy strategy ― order all flexibility opprtunities with a positive expected value in the first available timeslot, then those in the second available timeslot, and so on.
+A default approach would be a myopic greedy strategy ― order all flexibility opportunities with a positive expected value in the first available timeslot, then those in the second available timeslot, and so on.